MyBord/mybord-client/etc/prToDo.md

 Make sure to remove all notes before merging (except for this one, of course).
 ----------------------------------------------------------------------------------------------------
 refactor state management of dashboard header filter form container and component?

+see note in dashboard header filter form .module .less